Why your website is losing customers before they even read it

 Sometimes performance issues can be addressed without starting over.
 Optimising images, removing unused plugins, switching to faster hosting, and cleaning up render-blocking scripts can move the needle significantly.

 But if your site is built on a foundation that was never designed to be fast, there's a ceiling to how far optimisation can take you.
 At some point, the architecture is the problem.
+If a rebuild turns out to be the answer, here's what a custom build typically costs.

 Go to PageSpeed Insights and test your site right now.
 It's free, it takes 30 seconds, and the results are specific enough to act on.